RitaBot-Project/Ritabot.gg/_pages/about.md

 ------

-*There you have it, the story, dramatized and electrified for effect, but all true, of how Rita was born.*
+*There you have it, the story, dramatized and electrified for effect, but all true, of how RITA was born.*